 The terms Dashboards and Scorecards are often used interchangeably, but for our discussion here we are going to distinguish between them based upon their purpose.
 (You can call them whatever you wish in your organization.)

-Dashboards are operationally-focused tools (how we keep this ship running properly).
+Facility Management Dashboards are operationally focused tools (how we keep this ship running properly).
 They contain sets of measures that are used to guide facility operations, usually in real time such as: equipment status, pressures, and work order status.

 Good dashboards present a limited amount of measures in an intuitive way – just those items needed by the user.
 They need to be quickly and easily understood to allow appropriate action even when the user is distracted.
 An auto dashboard is a good example of this as those designs have evolved over time.